Steps – Say You’ll Be Mine

 Aa-a-a-a-a-a-a-h

-And there we have it.
-One of the best 20 seconds of any Steps song, ever.
-It’s seriously just so good; there’s a hint of drama in the production, vocals that don’t sound like any Steps have produced before (the: “Sa-a-a-a-a-ay it” bits in particular) and some fabulous ad-libs from the majority of the group that almost verge on spontaneous riffing.
+And there it is: one of the best 20 seconds of any Steps song, ever.
+It’s seriously just so good; there’s a hint of drama in the production, vocals that don’t sound like any they’ve produced before (the: “Sa-a-a-a-a-ay it” bits in particular) and some fabulous ad-libs from the majority of the group that almost verge on spontaneous riffing.
 It’s during the transition back to the chorus that Say You’ll Be Mine also discreetly throws in an electric guitar hook.
-Again, something that moves the song closer to Swedish production gimmicks, rather than those typically associated with Steps.
-It’s completely inconsequential and not heard from again, but it’s a sign that if nothing else, there was a degree of experimentation occurring with Steps’ sound, rather than simply recycling the formula.
+Again, something that moves the song closer to Swedish production gimmicks rather than those typically associated with Steps.
+It’s completely inconsequential and not heard from again, but it’s a sign that, if nothing else, there was a degree of experimentation occurring with Steps’ sound rather than simply recycling the formula.

-And that’s something that has dogged this song because it quickly became one that Steps omitted often omitted from their tour setlists.
+And that’s something that has dogged this song because it quickly became one that Steps often omitted from their tour setlists.
 Of course, few ‘90s pop groups ever made it to the point where they had too many singles to fill a show, so it’s a privileged position to be in.
-But it is a shame Say You’ll Be Mine has become one of their more expendable tracks.
+But it is a shame Say You’ll Be Mine became one of their more expendable tracks.
 It’s understandable to a degree: Better The Devil You Know is the more obvious floor-filler.
-But with Kylie Minogue having now decisively reclaimed that song for her own, there is an argument that it’s one of the group’s more redundant cover versions.
+But with Kylie Minogue having now decisively reclaimed that song for her own, there is an argument that it’s also the group’s most redundant cover version.

 Perhaps there is another factor to consider, and that is the chart performance of Say You’ll Be Mine/Better The Devil You Know, which had a slow start commercially.
-Most Steps fans will no doubt remember the single debuted at #7 (during an extremely busy chart week, admittedly).
+Most Steps fans will undoubtedly remember the single debuted at #7 (during an extremely busy chart week, admittedly).
 Had it not recovered, this would have been the worst performance for a Steps single since 5,6,7,8 and represented a momentary blip in what was an otherwise rapidly growing string of consecutive top-five singles.
-Say You’ll Be Mine/Better The Devil You Know eventually recovered and peaked at #4; this was doubly impressive considering it was contending with the success of Steptacular, which had spent four weeks at #1 and was still selling in huge numbers.
+Say You’ll Be Mine/Better The Devil You Know eventually recovered and peaked at #4, which is impressive considering it was contending with the success of Steptacular, which had spent four weeks at #1 and was still selling in huge numbers.

 Pleasingly, Say You’ll Be Mine has experienced something of a resurgence in recent times.
-It was remixed by Matt Pop (you sir, are a genius) for Stomp All Night: The Remix Anthology in 2016, and more recently featured on the setlist for Steps’ What The Future Holds tour.
-After a long period of feeling like a somewhat overlooked oddity in the group’s back-catalogue, Say You’ll Be Mine now appears to be getting the recognition it truly deserves.
+It was remixed by Matt Pop for Stomp All Night: The Remix Anthology in 2016, and more recently featured on the setlist for Steps‘ What The Future Holds tour.
+After a long period of feeling like a somewhat overlooked oddity in the group’s back catalogue, Say You’ll Be Mine now appears to be getting the recognition it truly deserves.